-The information in table T.1 is extracted from IEC 60529: 1989.
+The information in table T.1 is extracted from IEC 60529:1989.

-Table T.1 Extract from IEC 60529: 1989
+Table T.1Extract from IEC 60529: 1989

-Second characteristic Degree of protection numeral Brief description Definition 0 Non-protected 1 Protected against vertically falling water drops Vertically falling water drops shall have no harmful effects 2 Protected against vertically falling water drops when enclosure tilted up to 15° 3 Protected against spraying water Water sprayed at an angle up to 60° on either side of the vertical shall have no harmful effects 4 Protected against splashing water Water splashed against the enclosure from any direction shall have no harmful effects 5 Protected against water jets Water projected in jets against the enclosure from any direction shall have no harmful effects 6 Protected against powerful water jets Water projected in powerful jets against the enclosure from any direction shall have no harmful effects 7 Protected against the effects of temporary immersion in water Ingress of water in quantities causing harmful effects shall not be possible when the enclosure is temporarily immersed in water under standardized conditions of pressure and time 8 Protected against the effects of continuous immersion in water Ingress of water in quantities causing harmful effects shall not be possible when the enclosure is continuously immersed in water under conditions which shall be agreed between manufacturer and user but which are more severe than for numeral 7
+Second characteristic Degree of protection numeral Brief description Definition 0 Non-protected - 1 Protected against vertically falling water drops Vertically falling water drops shall have no harmful effects 2 Protected against vertically falling water drops when enclosure tilted up to 15° Vertically falling drops shall have no harmful effects when the enclosure is tilted at any angle up to 15° on either side of the vertical 3 Protected against spraying water Water sprayed at an angle up to 60° on either side of the vertical shall have no harmful effects 4 Protected against splashing water Water splashed against the enclosure from any direction shall have no harmful effects 5 Protected against water jets Water projected in jets against the enclosure from any direction shall have no harmful effects 6 Protected against powerful water jets Water projected in powerful jets against the enclosure from any direction shall have no harmful effects 7 Protected against the effects of temporary immersion in water Ingress of water in quantities causing harmful effects shall not be possible when the enclosure is temporarily immersed in water under standardized conditions of pressure and time 8 Protected against the effects of continuous immersion in water Ingress of water in quantities causing harmful effects shall not be possible when the enclosure is continuously immersed in water under conditions which shall be agreed between manufacturer and user but which are more severe than for numeral 7

-Annex U

-Insulated winding wires for use without interleaved insulation (see 2.10.5.4)
+Annex U (normative) Insulated winding wires for use without interleaved insulation (see 2.10.5.4)

-This annex specifies winding wire whose insulation may be used to provide BASIC, SUPPLEMENTARY, DOUBLE OF REINFORCED INSULATION in wound components without interleaved insulation.
+This annex specifies winding wire whose insulation may be used to provide BASIC INSULATION, SUPPLEMENTARY INSULATION, DOUBLE INSULATION OR REINFORCED INSULATION, in wound components without interleaved insulation.

-This annex covers round winding wires having diameters between 0,2 mm and 1,00 mm.
-For other sizes, reference should be made to IEC 60851-3, IEC 60851-5 and IEC 60851-6.
+This annex covers round winding wires having diameters between 0,5 mm and 5,00 mm.